llabend/laura-abend/work.md

 This new template presented a unique challenge since a Brighton employee would need to be able to assign it to a specific client.
 We added an environment picker that only displays for Surface Profile experiments (and, therefore, internal user roles).
 ![BConnect web app experiment details view with selection highlighted in environment id dropdown](/assets/surface-profile-development-environment-picker.png "Surface Profile Environment Picker")

-### More improvements for folks who regularly develop surface profiles:
+### More Improvements for Developing Surface Profiles:
 <br>

 #### Warn a user if they're about to overwrite an existing profile